rednblkx/HomeKey-ESP32/docs/content/API/LockManager.md

 ### begin()

 Performs post-construction initialization.
-Its primary role is to publish the lock's initial state to the `lock/action` event channel.
+It registers the event subscribers that drive the state machine — most importantly the `NFC_EVENT` (`NFC_TAP_EVENT`) subscription that applies the "always unlock"/"always lock"/standard tap behavior — and publishes the lock's initial state to the `HW_EVENT` (`HW_ACTION`) channel.
 This ensures that all other components, particularly the `HardwareManager`, can synchronize with the lock's state as soon as the system starts.

 **Signature:**
 ```cpp